Welcome to the Heart of Europe

 Wonder is a powerful state of mind.
 Wonder occurs when people experience something unexpected, when they encounter things, beings or moods that they never imagined before.
 Already in 1895, when the visionary Daniel Swarovski founded the world-renowned crystal business in Wattens, crystal was more than just a material to him – it was a means to express fantasy and creativity.

-Swarovski Kristallwelten (Swarovski Crystal Worlds) turns Swarovski crystals into a living experience that is constantly changing and being reimagined for its visitors: In the Chambers of Wonder and the expansive garden, internationally recognized artists, designers and architects have interpreted crystal in their own unique was.
+Swarovski Kristallwelten (Swarovski Crystal Worlds) turns Swarovski crystals into a living experience that is constantly changing and being reimagined for its visitors: In the Chambers of Wonder and the expansive garden, internationally recognized artists, designers and architects have interpreted crystal in their own unique way.
 After its third and largest expansion 2015, the fantasy world of the iconic giant stretches over 7.5 hectares, offering an unparalleled mixture of contemporary art, ancient history, fascinating nature, and a year-round program of events for people of all ages.
-Since its opening in 1995, more than twelve million visitors have visited Swarovski Crystal Worlds.
+Since its opening in 1995, more than fourteen million visitors have visited Swarovski Crystal Worlds.
 That makes it one of the most popular attractions in Austria.www.swarovski.com/kristallwelten

 The world famous, meanwhile nearly 500 years old and still active Salt Mine Berchtesgaden and the Old Salt Works with Salt Museum Bad Reichenhall are admired by hundreds of thousands of visitors every year.
 Both are worth to be visited at all seasons and especially the combination ticket is perfect to learn all worth knowing about winning and producing salt and brine in ancient times and today.

 Through a complete reconstruction of the Salt Mine, the visitor discovers a new and modern underground experience on the Salt-Time-Journey, combined with the venerable tradition of mining.